USA Banner

 Passenger Ferry Grant Program – Section 5307(h)

 The Passenger Ferry Grant Program makes funding available competitively to assist in the financing of capital projects to support passenger ferry systems in urbanized areas, such as ferry vessels, terminals, and related infrastructure.
-For Fiscal Year 2023, $50.1 million is available, of which $5 million is set -aside specifically for low- or zero-emission ferries and related facilities/equipment.
+On November 30, 2023, FTA announced $50.1 million in grant selections to 7 projects in 4 states.

 Electric or Low-Emitting Ferry Pilot Program - IIJA § 71102